chai86/Alto-1/README.md

 6. Legal and Safety-Related Disclosures
 We may disclose your data in response to official requests (e.g., court orders, subpoenas, search warrants, national security requests, etc.) ("requests") that we receive from government authorities or parties to legal proceedings.
 We direct law enforcement agencies to our Law Enforcement Guidelines page.

-We handle U.S. requests in accordance with U.S. law.
-If the request originates from a foreign jurisdiction, we will typically disclose information where we in good faith believe that disclosure is permitted by both U.S. law and local law.
+We handle UK requests in accordance with UK law.
+If the request originates from a foreign jurisdiction, we will typically disclose information where we in good faith believe that disclosure is permitted by both UK law and local law.
 In all cases, we may raise or waive any legal objection or right available to us, in our sole discretion.

 We may disclose user data where we reasonably believe that someone's life is at risk.
 For example, if we become aware of a person threatening to commit suicide, we may share that person's data with appropriate entities that may have the ability to help.